tensorboard-pytorch¶

 -

-Parameters: - tag (string) – Data identifier
+- Add image data to summary. - Parameters: - tag (string) – Data identifier

 - img_tensor (torch.Tensor) – Image data